Heritage Creek Farm & Education Center

 Teen Program

-In today’s technology-driven world, teens who spend time in nature can feel like an endangered species.
+In today’s technology-driven world, teens who regularly spend time in nature can feel like an endangered species.
+Our Teen Leadership Program offers a unique summer experience that connects adolescents to the land while equipping them with essential life skills for the future.

 Grow skills.
 Make friends.
 Dig into something real!